Setting Up Role-Based Access for Line Producers

 def emergency_budget_override(user_id: str, cost_center: str, duration_minutes: int):

-# across international shoot locations.
+# unambiguous across international shoot locations and DST boundaries.

-start = datetime.now(timezone.utc)
+start = datetime.now(HUB_TZ)

 expiry = start + timedelta(minutes=duration_minutes)